JuliaLang/julia/doc/src/manual/noteworthy-differences.md

   * In Julia, the exponentiation operator is `^`, not `**` as in Python.
   * In Julia uses `nothing` of type `Nothing` to represent null value, whereas Python uses `None` of type `NoneType`.
   * In Julia, the standard operators over a matrix type are matrix operations, whereas, in Python, the standard operators are element-wise operations.
 When both `A` and `B` are matrices, `A * B` in Julia performs matrix multiplication, not element-wise multiplication as in Python. `A * B` in Julia is equivalent with `A @ B` in Python, whereas `A * B` in Python is equivalent with `A .* B` in Julia.
-  * The transpose operator `'` in Julia returns an adjoint of a vector (a lazy representation of row vector), whereas the transpose operator `.T` over a vector in Python returns the original vector (non-op).
+  * The adjoint operator `'` in Julia returns an adjoint of a vector (a lazy representation of row vector), whereas the transpose operator `.T` over a vector in Python returns the original vector (non-op).
   * Functions in Python have one implementation (no polymorphism), whereas in Julia a function may contain multiple concrete implementations (called *Methods*), selected via multiple dispatch.
   * There are no classes in Julia.
 Instead they are structures (mutable or immutable), containing data but no methods.
   * Calling a method of a class in Python (`a = MyClass(x), x.func(y)`) corresponds to a function call in Julia, e.g. `a = MyStruct(x), func(x::MyStruct, y)`.
 In general, multiple dispatch is more flexible and powerful than the Python class system.